kmahesh541/php5-apache2-mysql5/README.md

 This Docker image provides a setup for Apache2, PHP5, MySQL5, and phpMyAdmin.
 It allows you to quickly set up a development environment for PHP projects.

 ## Install Docker Engine and Docker compose softwares

-## Build and Push new Docker Image

-1. Build the new Docker image:

-  `sudo docker build --no-cache -t my_apache_php_image .`

-2. Tag the new Docker image:

-  `sudo docker tag your-tag-name:latest your-docker-hub-account/image-name:latest`

-3. Push the Docker image to Docker Hub:

-  `sudo docker push your-docker-hub-account/image-name:latest`
+  - For Ubuntu, sudo apt install docker-compose and  https://docs.docker.com/engine/install/ubuntu/
+  -

 ## Usage

-## required
-  - install docker engine and docker-compose
-  - For Ubuntu, sudo apt install docker-compose and  https://docs.docker.com/engine/install/ubuntu/

 Follow the steps below to use the setup: